Model-free controlled variable selection via data splitting: Variable selection via FDR control

 \section{Variable selection via FDR control}

-In this section, we first provide a data-driven threshold selection in Subsection \ref{lowdim} for controlling the FDR of variable selection procedure via data splitting technique in a model-free context when $p<n$ and the high-dimensional version is postponed in Subsection \ref{highdim}.
+In this section, we first provide a data-driven variable selection procedure in Subsection \ref{lowdim} to control the FDR via data splitting technique in a model-free context when $p<n$, and the high-dimensional version is deferred in Subsection \ref{highdim}.